cao-awa/Conium/.github/ISSUE_TEMPLATE/bug_report.md

 ## Labels
 If this bug has damaged the world, game data, gameplay or found CVE vulnerability, please add ```emergency``` label to this issue.

+And If this bug still happens when removed all other mods, please add ```compatibility``` label to this issue.